Ground-Water Resources Program

 The altitude of the base of the aquifer (top of the bedrock units) ranges from about 6,000 to 1,200 feet above NGVD 29.
 The percentage of the aquifer that is directly underlain by each bedrock unit varies—Permian age rocks (12 percent), Triassic and Jurassic age rocks (16 percent), Lower Cretaceous age rocks (12 percent), Upper Cretaceous age rocks (32 percent), and Oligocene age rocks (29 percent) (figure 8).

 The water table, the upper boundary of the High Plains aquifer, ranges in altitude from about 6,000 to 1,200 feet above NGVD 29.
-A contour map of the water table shows ground-water flow direction is generally from west to east and locally toward streams (figure 9).
-The average ground-water flow velocity in the High Plains aquifer is about 1 foot per day (Gutentag and others, 1984).
+A contour map of the water table shows groundwater flow direction is generally from west to east and locally toward streams (figure 9).
+The average groundwater flow velocity in the High Plains aquifer is about 1 foot per day (Gutentag and others, 1984).

 Depth to water is the difference between the altitude of land surface and the altitude the water table.
 The generalized depth to water in the High Plains aquifer in 2000 ranged from land surface to more than 300 feet below land surface (figure 10).